 Unlocking your T-Mobile phone

-On Android you can use the T-Mobile device unlock app.
-The app is not available for iPhone.
+On Android, you can use the T-Mobile device unlock app.
+The app is not currently available for iPhones.

 Otherwise, take the following steps to unlock your phone by contacting T-Mobile customer service: